AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxCoreAPI.rst

 Label strings are considered to be static constant strings.
-When passed across the API the host/plug-in receiving the string neither needs to duplicate nor free the string, it can simply retain the orginal pointer passed over and use that in future, as it will not change.
+When passed across the API the host/plug-in receiving the string neither needs to duplicate nor free the string, it can simply retain the original pointer passed over and use that in future, as it will not change.
 A host must be aware that when it unloads a plug-in all such pointers will be invalid, and be prepared to cope with such a situation.